 In fiscal 2011, the Centre implemented an energy management project, which was partially funded by a loan from the City of Toronto's Sustainable Energy Funds loan program.
 The loan was provided interest free as the proceeds were spent on approved energy saving initiatives.
 The Centre was advanced a loan amount of \$832,764, maturing in July 2021.

 The Centre repays principal in quarterly instalments of \$20,819.
-No interest was expensed in 2020.
 The Centre has pledged as security a promissory note equal to the value of the loan.